cesperanc/click-to-donate-for-wordpress/readme.txt

 == Changelog ==

+= 1.0.6 =
+* Bug fix on the graph view when showing the results on the dashboard for just one campaign (thanks JML0691)
+* Strict warning fixes on class methods invoked by WordPress hooks
+* Updates to use the integrated jquery ui from wordpress library

 = 1.0.5 =
 * Bug fix on the graph views date interval when using PHP on Windows